staazmeister/note-taker/README.md

 This week's project was to modify starter code to create an app to write and save notes using Express.js on the back end with the ability to save/retrieve all your notes contained in the JSON file.
 Using Heroku, you are able to see the deployed application without any installation required.

 # Installation
 No installation needed.
-Check out the deployed app here:[Note Taker](https://note-taker-jo-hill.herokuapp.com/)
+Check out the deployed app here: [Note Taker](https://note-taker-jo-hill.herokuapp.com/)

 # Usage